-Gutting a home is pretty much starting from scratch—taking everything down to the studs or framework, and/or you’ll knock down walls.
-Because it’s more intricate, the average cost to gut and remodel a house starts at the higher end of the $100 to $200 psf range, while a remodel of the space within existing walls will be at the lower end.
+Gutting a home pretty much means starting from scratch.
+You’ll take everything down to the studs or framework, and/or you’ll knock down walls.
+Because it’s more intricate, the average cost to gut and remodel a house starts at the higher end of the $100 to $200 psf range.
+By contrast, a remodel of the space within existing walls will be at the lower end.
 For example, remodeling a 700-square-foot, one-bedroom condo may range from $50,000 to $70,000, while a gut reno likely will exceed $100,000.
-The work usually involves running new plumbing pipes and wiring, moving doorways, and possibly installing new flooring.
+This work usually involves running new plumbing pipes and wiring, moving doorways, and possibly installing new flooring.

-For a full-home renovation, costs start at $100 per square foot.
+Costs for a full home gut renovation start at $100 per square foot.
 Take note: this scope of work is extensive!
-Expect demo, framing, insulation and drywall, wiring, plumbing, heating/cooling systems, millwork, paint, flooring, tile, light fixtures, electronics, and all finishes—except appliances, which can significantly boost your bottom line, depending on how high-end they are.
+Expect demo, framing, insulation and drywall, wiring, plumbing, heating/cooling systems, millwork, paint, flooring, tile, light fixtures, electronics, and all finishes.
+(This excludes appliances, which can significantly increase costs, depending on how high-end they are.)
 According to Chicago-based Sweeten contractor Ryan, “A whole-house renovation—say, 3,000 square feet—would cost $200,000, at the low end, and start at $400,000 at the high end.
 It all depends on the materials chosen.”

-Wet rooms (those connected to a water supply), such as bathrooms or kitchens—typically start at $250 psf.
-In the city, condo (or co-op) baths can be as small as 30 square feet, but in freestanding homes, they typically are larger than 5’ x 8’.
-High-end (fully custom and luxury materials) renovations can cost upwards of $700 per square foot; architectural design and drawings, demolition, construction, materials, fixtures, lighting, and finishes are included in the fee.
+Wet rooms—connected to a water supply, such as bathrooms or kitchens—typically start at $250 psf.
+In the city, bathrooms in condos or co-ops can be as small as 30 square feet.
+However, in freestanding homes, they are typically larger than 5’ x 8’.
+High-end renovations that are fully custom with luxury materials can cost upwards of $700 per square foot.
+Architectural design and drawings, demolition, construction, materials, fixtures, lighting, and finishes are included in the fee.